Woman with Rolleiflex film camera under her hand.

 Katri has had over 20 individual exhibitions in Finland and abroad since 1999 and she has taken part to several group and juried exhibitions and also worked herself as a curator and portfolio reviewer.
 She is the president and one of the founding members of the Finnish Darkroom Association which maintains darkroom Mörk at Helsinki, and organiser of the association’s international projects such as Helsinki Darkroom Festival, Nordic Analog Network and Analog Photography Festival Network.
 She teaches courses regularly for the association as well as for the Aalto University Photography and Film Departments.
 She was in charge of the university’s graduate seminar at the Film Department in 2019-2023.

 Major part of her body of work has been created abroad, during the past fifteen years especially in Asia, although concerned about her carbon footprint she increasingly works in the closer areas nowadays.
-Recurring themes in Katri’s works are landscape and water, combined with the fleeting moments known from Henri Cartier-Bresson’s concept of the decisive moment.
+Recurring subject matters in Katri’s works are landscape and water, combined with the fleeting moments known from Henri Cartier-Bresson’s concept of the decisive moment.

 I am interested in time, or rather the timelessness.
 In my dissertation I coined the term apochrony, deriving from the Greek words apo (ᾰ̓πό) and khronos (kroʊnɒs), to describe this outsideness of time.
-Scenes from which it is impossible to say when exactly they have taken place fascinate me constantly.
+Scenes from which it is impossible to say when exactly they have taken place fascinate me.
 Landscapes face sometimes rapid changes, while their bones may stay the same for aeons.
 I am interested in the essence of the landscape behind its immediate surface.
 At the same time I look for the scenes where this eternal quality faces the imminent, and the passing of time becomes visible by something which cannot be repeated.
 The great power of photography lies in the question of time, and the dichotomy of its simultaneous momentariness and permanence.

 Katri’s photographic work consists mostly of analogue black and white photography with a strong emphasis in demanding techniques of fine art darkroom printing.